alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

     restrict(suppliers, ->(t){ t.name =~ /J|B/ })
     ```

-  While powerful, this is very important challenge in practice that comes at a
+  While powerful, this is very challenging in practice and comes at a cost: as
-  cost: as any abstraction, it leaks and you must be aware of the drawbacks
+  any abstraction, it leaks and you must be aware of the drawbacks and
-  and limitations.
+  limitations.
 We'll come back to this point at the end of this blog post.

-* While SQL is a calculus the **Relations as First-Class Citizen** paradigm
+* SQL is a calculus.
+In contrast, the **Relations as First-Class Citizen**
-  supposes an algebra.
-We claim that an algebra exposes better abstractions
+  paradigm relies on the availibility of an algebra.
+We claim that an algebra
-  for software engineering, as the rest of this paper will explain.
+  exposes better abstractions for software engineering, as the rest of this
+  post will explain.

 ## SQL, Relational Calculus vs. Relational Algebra